Oral ecology: History

 Bacteria were first detected under the microscope of Dutch scientist Anton van Leeuwenhoek in the late 17th century from his own healthy human oral sample.
 After using this technology on a healthy sample, Leeuwenhoek applied his tool to the decayed tooth matter of his wife, where he noted that the organisms present were highly similar to those found in cheese.
 These are believed to likely have been lactic acid bacteria, however the link between bacterial acid production and tooth decay was not further uncovered until much later.
 After this discovery and the further development of microscopy, bacteria was found within tooth cavities by multiple scientists throughout the 19th century.
 Willoughby Miller was the first recorded oral microbiologist, and he performed much of his foundational microbiology research in the laboratory of famed microbiologist Robert Koch.
 In this time, Miller generated the chemo-parasitic (also referred to as "acidogenic") theory of caries, which proposed that tooth decay is initiated by bacterial acid production on the surface of teeth.
 This theory is considered to be foundational to the field of dentistry as well as oral ecology, by drawing connections between the activities of microbial entities and its effects on their non-living microscopic environment.

 In ecological terms, early work in oral microbiology largely falls into a category of microbial research now described as "reductionist", generally meaning it focused heavily on the isolation of individual microbes before observation or testing.
 It wasn't until the late 20th century that "holistic" approaches to oral microbiology were coming into the mainstream, and thus microbial ecology was intentionally studied.
 Holistic microbiology considers not only an organism of interest but also the biological and abiotic context in which the organism naturally is found.
 Scientist Philip Marsh is credited with developing the ecological plaque hypothesis in 1994, in which he ideated that dental plaque can be both normal and healthy as well as "cariogenic" (creates cavities), depending on the microbial community (or "consortia") present in the biofilm and the community's stability.
 Furthermore, in his theory, Marsh links the exposure of nonliving environmental influences on the microbial community to the selection and change in microbial constituents that can cause cariogenic conditions.

 Oral environment

 Teeth, saliva, and oral tissues are the major components of the oral environment in which the oral microbiome resides.
-Much like most environments, some of the oral environment, such as teeth and saliva, are abiotic (non-living), and some are living, such as the host immune system or host mouth mucosal tissues- including gums, cheek ("buccal") and tongue (when present).
+Like most environments, some oral environments, such as teeth and saliva, are abiotic (non-living), and some are living, such as the host immune system or host mouth mucosal tissues- including gums, cheek ("buccal") and tongue (when present).